Modeling Language Evolution Using a Spin Glass Approach: Conclusions and future perspectives

-H.Y. carried out the numerical experiments and drafted the manuscript; G.L. conceptualized the study, structured the syntactic implications in the PCM database and revised the manuscript; A.T. conceptualized the study, coded the implications as polysynaptic weights and drafted the manuscript.
+\textbf{Author Contributions.} H.Y. carried out the numerical experiments and drafted the manuscript; K.I.R. contributed to the model formulation and carried out early simulations; G.L. conceptualized the study, structured the syntactic implications in the PCM database and revised the manuscript; A.T. conceptualized the study, coded the implications as polysynaptic weights and drafted the manuscript.